tylerpcarter/inls161/_posts/2016-07-14-database-tables-queries.md

 # Next time

 You are going to work in your groups to create a new script, based on your last assignment, that will write the data you have collected into a MySQL database.
+That assignment will be the focus of our lab session.